Cecil Cooper: Managing career

 On August 27, 2007, he was named the interim manager of the Astros following the firing of Phil Garner, making him the first African American field manager in Astros' history.
-The Astros were 58-73 at the time Cooper was brought in as manager.
+The Astros were 58–73 at the time Cooper was brought in as manager.
 Cooper's previous managerial experience was at Class AAA Indianapolis, the Milwaukee Brewers' top farm club.
-Cooper went 15-16 to close the year for the Astros having a total record of 73-89.
+Cooper went 15–16 to close the year for the Astros having a total record of 73–89.
 On September 28, 2007, Cooper's interim tag was dropped and he became the Astros' 16th manager.

 The 2008 team had a series of up and downs.
 Carlos Lee suffered a broken pinky finger on August 9 that saw him miss the rest of the season.
-The Astros were 44-51 at the All-Star Break.
-However, by August 19, the Astros were 64-62 after winning twenty of 31 games to start the second half of the season.
+The Astros were 44–51 at the All-Star Break.
+However, by August 19, the Astros were 64–62 after winning twenty of 31 games to start the second half of the season.
 They had two different winning streaks of eight games in August.
-On September 8, they had eighteen games to play and were trailing by five games to Milwaukee for the NL Wild Card, and on the 11th, they had a record of 80-67.
-The Astros were slated to play games in Houston on September 12th and 13th, but Hurricane Ike scuttled those plans, with the resulting decision being that the Astros were moved to play their opponent at an agreed neutral site with Miller Park in Milwaukee for September 14-15 (sources later stated that Minnesota, St. Louis, Florida, and Atlanta offered their services as alternate sites).
-Trailing by 2.5 games behind Milwaukee on the 14th with fifteen games to go, Carlos Zambrano threw a no-hitter against Houston.
-The Astros lost the second game at Miller Park to fall to 80-69.
-It would send the team into a tailspin at the worst time, as the Astros would go 6-6 for the rest of the season while Milwaukee coasted to the Wild Card spot.
+On September 8, they had eighteen games to play and were trailing by five games to Milwaukee for the NL Wild Card, and on the 11th, they had a record of 80–67.
+The Astros were slated to play games in Houston on September 12 and 13, but Hurricane Ike scuttled those plans, with the resulting decision being that the Astros series against the Chicago Cubs was moved to Miller Park in Milwaukee for September 14–15 (sources later stated that Minnesota, St. Louis, Miami, and Atlanta offered their stadiums as alternate sites).
+Trailing Milwaukee by 2.5 games with 15 games to play, Carlos Zambrano no-hit the Astros.
+The Astros lost the second game at Miller Park to fall to 80–69.
+The Astros would split their final 12 games with a 6–6 record while the Brewers cruised to the Wild Card spot.

 Cooper admitted that the hurricane impacted the team, stating "I think it affected us a lot.
 I don't want to go into it any more.
 I'm really past that.
 So if we could go to something else that would be great."
 At one point, Cooper abruptly ended a postgame interview by banging his hand on a desk, which he later apologized for.
-In the end, the Astros finished 86-75, four games behind Milwaukee for the final spot (the Astros did not play Game 162 as it was not needed).
+In the end, the Astros finished 86–75, four games behind Milwaukee for the final spot (the Astros did not play Game 162 as it was not needed).